BaraahAbusara/Movies-Library/README.md

 you should start by cloning my project, then add a .env file with you own APIKEY ( if you don't have one generate in from [Here](https://developers.themoviedb.org/3/getting-started/introduction) ) ,a PORT and a DATABASE_URL following the following format : postgres://username:password@localhost:5432/databaseName.

 Then install following packages : express,cors,axios and pg.
+After that make a table in your database called "movieTable".
+And now you are free to use my project!

 ## Project Features
 Task13